PURL: Safe and Effective Sanitization of Link Decoration

 \subsection{Design and Implementation}

-\para{Browser instrumentation.} \name relies on an extended version of OpenWPM \cite{Englehardt16OpenWPMCCS} to record execution information across \textit{HTML}, \textit{network}, \textit{JavaScript}, and \textit{storage} layers during a webpage load.
-Similar to previous work, \cite{Iqbal20AdgraphSP,Siby22WebGraph, Munir23CookieGraphArxiv}, \name captures the HTML elements created by scripts, network requests sent by scripts and HTML elements, responses received to these requests, exfiltration of identifiers stored in storage (local storage and cookies), and other read/write operations on storage mechanisms present in the browser.
+\para{Browser instrumentation.} \name extends OpenWPM \cite{Englehardt16OpenWPMCCS}, an open-source web measurement tool, to record the execution of a webpage across \textit{HTML}, \textit{network}, \textit{JavaScript}, and \textit{storage} layers during a webpage load.
+Similar to prior work on tracking detection (e.g., \cite{Iqbal20AdgraphSP,Siby22WebGraph, Munir23CookieGraphArxiv}), \name captures the HTML elements created by scripts, network requests sent by scripts and HTML elements, responses received to these requests, sharing of identifiers stored in storage (local storage and cookies), and other read/write operations on storage mechanisms present in the browser.

-\name improves upon previous work by creating a more granular representation of the network layer of a webpage.
-Instead of observing network activity at a request/response level, \name breaks down requests into their component link decorations.
-This allows us to map features and behaviors which are specific to \ats link decorations.
+\name improves upon previous work by creating a more granular representation of the network layer of a webpage, which is essential for capturing characteristics of link decoration.
+Specifically, instead of coarsely capturing network requests and responses, \name breaks them down and captures granular components of link decorations.
+For example, instead of identifying that a request contains a cookie value, PURL identifies the exact link decoration that was used to share that cookie value.